The State of the Climate Summary Information is a synopsis of the collection of national and global summaries released each month.

 April temperatures coolest since 1997.
 Storms brought record-breaking precipitation to the central United States.
 April snow cover extent 5th largest on record

-The average temperature for the contiguous U.S. during April was 49.7°F, 1.4°F below the 20th century average, making it the 23rd coolest April on record.
-Below-average temperatures dominated the central United States.
-For the first four months of 2013, the national temperature was near the 20th Century average
+The average temperature for the contiguous U.S. during April was 49.7°F, 1.4°F below the 20th century average, making it the 23rd coolest April on record. national temperature was near the 20th Century average

 The April nationally-averaged precipitation total of 2.90 inches was 0.47 inch above the 20th Century average and tied with 1953 as the 19th wettest April on record.
 Drought improved for parts of the Plains and Southeast, but worsened in the Southwest.